 The festive break is over.
 You slowly begin to settle back into your normal routine, only to spy the official UCAS application deadline rearing its ugly head on the horizon.

 “Why is the UCAS deadline so important?” you may be wondering.

-Well, if you want to guarantee that all of your chosen universities and colleges will consider your application, you must submit your UCAS form by midnight on 29th January 2021 using the Apply system.
+Well, if you want to guarantee that all of your chosen universities and colleges will consider your application, you must submit your UCAS form by midnight on 15th January 2023 via your UCAS Hub account.

 With only a few weeks left to go, here’s how you can avoid a last minute panic...

 1. Reread your personal statement